statechannels/go-nitro/docs/protocol-tutorial/0050-precautions-and-limits.md

 ## Precautions

-As a state channel participant, it is advised to check the [`FixedPart`](./0010-states-channels.md#channel-ids) of any channel before participating in it.
+As a state channel participant, it is advised to check the [`FixedPart`](./0010-states-channels.md#channel-ids) of any channel before joining it.
 The section on [states](./0010-states-channels.md#states) explains these checks.

 ## Limits